lucchesi-sec/cybersec-projects/linux-server-hardening/readme.md

 - Reinforced understanding of basic Linux administration and compliance-focused hardening techniques.
 - The value of centralized logging (e.g., using ELK) for aggregating and analyzing security-relevant events (like auditd logs, firewall blocks, failed logins) from a hardened system.
 - **The process of automating hardening steps using shell scripting.**
+- Practical application of security concepts in a hands-on lab environment, transitioning from manual steps to automated solutions.

 ---